Lukobet/Darey.io_pbl/project17.md

 #### NAT Gateways
 Create 1 NAT Gateways and 1 Elastic IP (EIP) addresses

-Now use similar approach to create the NAT Gateways in a new file called natgateway.tf.
+Now use similar approach to create the NAT Gateways in a new file called **natgateway.tf**.

 ```
 resource "aws_eip" "nat_eip" {